zammad/zammad-org/src/sr/contribute/style-guide.md

   text for italics and `**` for bold (e.g.  `_italic_` vs. `**bold**`).
 - Multiple headings with the same content are not allowed.
 - Each document must have exactly one `h1` heading as title.
+- Resolution of manual full page screenshots for _mobile view_ is 400x867
+  pixels.
+- Resolution of manual full page screenshots for _desktop view_ is 1920x1080
+  pixels.

 ### Basic Formatting Examples